davidtchiu/davidtchiu.github.io/teaching/cs240/lab.cmd/index.md

        drwxr-xr-x@ 7 dchiu  staff  224 Jul 19 09:20 src
     ```

-- **Permission**: Hmm, the permissions to read any of these files are open to anybody on this system.
+- **Permission** (For Mac Users Only): Hmm, the permissions to read any of these files are open to anybody on this system.
 That doesn't seem like a good idea, given that these are supposedly your homework files.

   - Make sure the owner of all remaining files belong to you (not `david`)
   - Now change permissions for all files ending in `.java` to the following:
     - Owner: read, write, execute